roboninecom/Measuring-Backlash-in-Popular-UART-Servos/README.md

-# Backlash Compensation in STS3215 Servo Actuators
+# A Low-Cost Platform for Measuring Backlash in Popular UART Servos

-This repository contains the source code, data analysis scripts, and LaTeX source for the research paper **"Backlash Compensation in STS3215 Servo Actuators"**.
+This repository contains the source code, data analysis scripts, and LaTeX source for the research paper **"A Low-Cost Platform for Measuring Backlash in Popular UART Servos"**.

-The project demonstrates a practical method to eliminate mechanical backlash in low-cost Feetech STS3215 servos using a dual-motor configuration with controlled pretension.
+The project presents an open-source test stand for characterizing backlash in low-cost UART servo actuators (Feetech, Waveshare, etc.) using controlled force application and telemetry logging.

 ---